-The International Standing Committee on Thermochronology seeks nominations for the 2020 Dodson, Laslett and Charles & Nancy Naeser Prizes.
-The prizes will be awarded at the Thermo2020 meeting.
+The International Standing Committee on Thermochronology gives three awards for outstanding contributions to the global thermochronology community: the Dodson, Laslett, and Charles & Nancy Naeser Prizes.
+The next prizes will be awarded at the Thermo2021 meeting.

 Martin Dodson Prize